JohnWeisz/TypedJSON/readme.md

    - Install [reflect-metadata](https://github.com/rbuckton/ReflectDecorators) to auto-determine property type (recommended),
  3. Let `TypedJSON` consume your instances and classes as shown above.

 A NuGet package for the `.ts` source is underway.
+An optimized, single-file distribution is coming soon as well.